davidlarrimore/openwebui-chat-analyzer/readme.md

 ## Automated Chat Summaries
 - Summaries are persisted in the `gen_chat_summary` field for each chat and surface throughout the Browse and Overview experiences.
 - Every dataset update (direct sync or file upload) queues the summariser; progress is shown in the Load Data processing log with toast notifications.
-- **Incremental persistence**: summaries are written to the database immediately after each batch is processed by Ollama, rather than waiting for all chats to complete.
+- **Incremental persistence**: summaries are written to the database immediately after each individual chat is processed by Ollama, rather than waiting for all chats to complete.
 This means:
   - Dataset metrics update instantly after data loads, before summaries begin generating.
-  - Summaries become available progressively as each batch completes.
+  - Summaries become available progressively as each chat completes.
-  - If the summariser is interrupted, all previously completed batches are already saved.
+  - If the summariser is interrupted, all previously completed chats are already saved.
   - The dashboard remains responsive during long summarisation jobs.
 - The summariser picks salient utterances with `sentence-transformers/all-MiniLM-L6-v2`, then calls the bundled Ollama service (`OLLAMA_SUMMARY_MODEL`) with an automatic fallback to the Open WebUI completions endpoint at `OWUI_DIRECT_HOST`.
 - Rebuild summaries anytime from **Load Data → Admin Tools → Rerun summaries** or through the API (`POST /api/v1/summaries/rebuild` + `/summaries/status`).